HOO BOY, WHAT A YEAR, AMIRITE?

 Which is usually when I decide to interview an expert instead of doing the work myself.

 Enter Katelyn Magnuson, the self-styled Freelance CFO and Mother of Chickens (long may She reign).
 Katelyn’s whole thing is working with small business owners and freelancers to take the practical steps necessary to bring their passion to life.
-Her courses, Facebook group, and free resources are not just full of empty platitudes and cheerleading… she actually has made her own business out of setting up the businesses of others.
+Her courses, Facebook group, and free resources are not just full of platitudes and cheerleading… she actually has made her own business out of setting up the businesses of others.

 Freelancing in plague times